Scheherazade New: Demonstration

-Notice that the earlier version looks smaller, but nevertheless has a more complete coverage of some rare characters and only one character failed to render properly.
+The newer version was eventually expanded for a complete Arabic coverage and should be as complete as the earlier version.
+Notice that the earlier depricated version looks smaller.
 SF Arabic is here to demonstrate how the letters are supposed to look like; available to Apple users and has a complete Arabic coverage.

 For this demonstration to succeed, you need to install both fonts or import them from the web.
 Scheherazade is already a [//www.mediawiki.org/wiki/Universal_Language_Selector/WebFonts Wikimedia font], while Scheherazade New is available on [//fonts.google.com/specimen/Scheherazade+New?subset=arabic Google Fonts].